Durrës–Tirana railway: 2010 accident

 An accident occurred on the railway on July 25, 2010.
 A police SUV was on the rail and the train could not avoid the collision with it.
 As a result, the police car was pushed for a certain distance until the train went to a complete stop.
 Not only were the three Albanian policemen not injured, but they also went to argue with the machinist to accuse him that he had to stop earlier and pay more attention.

 Future

-New Tirana station upgrade

-Tirana rail station is being upgraded and moved from its original position.
-It is believed that the planned multi-modal station at Kamez Overpass will accommodate the defunct station, enabling additional trains to terminate there instead of its current position.
-The new station will also improve the terminating capacity of passengers.
-In 2015, some rail stations including Kashar, and rolling stock along the Durrës-Tirane line are being upgraded and the latter coloured red and white.

 Renovation of the line

-In October 2016 the tender on the renovation on the entire line were about to start with the cost of 81,5 million Euros.
-It was estimated that it would cost around 1,4 million times a year.

-In 2019 though, another tender was announced.
+In 2018, funding for the €90.5 million rehabilitation/construction cost of the railway was secured, financed through a grant of €35.4 million from the EU through the Western Balkans Infrastructure Fund, a loan of €36.8 million from the EBRD, and the Albanian government itself providing the remaining €16 million.

+In 2019, a tender for the project was announced.
+In 2021, HSH signed a contract with Italian company INC for the rehabilitation of the railway and the construction of a new leg extending to Mother Teresa Airport.

+In 2023, HSH expressed the hope of completing reconstruction works by 2024.
+The completion of the project was initially pushed back three months due to delays in the construction of several bridges, then delayed another year to 2025 to accommodate the stations closer to the city center of Tirana.

+The current stated date of opening is early 2027.